modio/modio-docs/public/en-us/game-integration/restapi/index.md

 # REST API

 The mod.io REST API is the foundation that allows you to add UGC support to your game.
-You can manage your game(s) via your [mod.io library dashboard](https://mod.io/library) and your [API access here](https://mod.io/me/access).
+You can manage your game(s) via your [My Content](https://mod.io/content) page and your [API access here](https://mod.io/me/access).

 <div className="simplecard-grid">